Coexistence of ferromagnetism and superconductivity at KTaO$_3$ heterointerfaces

-Very recently, an unexpected crystalline-orientation-dependent superconductivity has been observed at the KTaO$_3$ heterointerfaces with $T_\text{c}$ of 2 K~\cite{ref23,ref25}, showing near two orders of magnitude higher in $T_\text{c}$ than its three-dimensional counterpart~\cite{ref27}.
-These experimental findings also suggest that the electronic states near the Fermi level derived from Ta 5$d$ orbitals with strong spin-orbit coupling play a decisive role in electronic conduction at the KTaO$_3$ heterointerfaces~\cite{Bruno2019,Mallik,Hua2022}.
-Furthermore, the existence of intrinsic anomalous Hall effect observed in electrical transport measurements has been revealed at the non-superconducting KTaO$_3$ heterointerfaces~\cite{Krantz2022}, indicative of the emergent ferromagnetism with time-reversal symmetry breaking.
-In addition, at the superconducting KTaO$_3$ heterointerfaces, both the in-plane azimuthal angle-dependent magnetoresistance and superconducting critical field are found to exhibit striking twofold symmetric oscillations deep inside the superconducting phase that the anisotropy vanishes in the normal phase, suggestive of an intrinsic nature of the mixed-parity unconventional superconducting ground state with an admixture of $s$-wave and $p$-wave pairing components inherent to the inversion symmetry breaking at the KTaO$_3$ heterointerfaces~\cite{ref26}.
-Theoretically, although the component of $p$-wave pairing could be stabilized by the long-range ferromagnetic order~\cite{ref32,ref33,Zou2020}, the existence of ferromagnetism at the superconducting KTaO$_3$ heterointerfaces, similar to that observed at the superconducting SrTiO$_3$ heterointerfaces, has yet to be addressed experimentally.
+Very recently, an unforeseen crystalline-orientation-dependent superconductivity has been observed at KTaO$_3$ heterointerfaces with $T_\text{c}$ as high as 2 K~\cite{ref27,ref23,ref25,ref26}.
+This is nearly one order of magnitude higher in $T_\text{c}$ than that of SrTiO$_3$~\cite{ref6}.
+The experimental findings also demonstrate that electronic states near the Fermi energy derived from Ta 5$d$ orbitals with strong spin-orbit coupling play a decisive role in electronic conduction at the KTaO$_3$ heterointerfaces~\cite{Bruno2019,Mallik,Hua2022,Arnault,Ahadi2023}.
+Moreover, the existence of intrinsic anomalous Hall effect observed by electrical transport measurements at non-superconducting KTaO$_3$ heterointerfaces~\cite{Tawhid2022,Krantz2022} suggests an emergent ferromagnetism with time-reversal symmetry breaking.
+Additionally, at superconducting KTaO$_3$ heterointerfaces, the in-plane azimuthal angle-dependent magnetoresistance and the superconducting critical field exhibit striking twofold symmetric oscillations deep inside the superconducting phase, whereas the anisotropy vanishes in the normal phase, as highlighted in our recent notable study~\cite{ref26}.
+This observation indicates the intrinsic nature of the mixed-parity superconducting ground state with an admixture of $s$-wave and $p$-wave pairing components inherent to the inversion symmetry breaking at the KTaO$_3$ heterointerfaces~\cite{ref26}.
+Although the component of $p$-wave pairing could be theoretically stabilized by the long-range ferromagnetic order~\cite{ref32,Zou2020}, the existence of ferromagnetism at superconducting KTaO$_3$ heterointerfaces, akin to the observation at superconducting SrTiO$_3$ heterointerfaces~\cite{ref11,ref12,ref13}, is highly desired to examine by using direct experimental accesses.